 Counseling Services provides access to care for students seeking help for emotional distress.
 The goal is to assist students through brief therapy while addressing concerns that may be impacting negatively on academic performance or on the student’s quality of life within the university community.
-Our counselors and part-time psychiatrist are a resource for students struggling with stress, anxiety, depression, relationship problems, eating disorders and alcohol or drug abuse.
+Our counselors and part-time psychiatric providers are a resource for students struggling with stress, anxiety, depression, relationship problems, eating disorders and alcohol or drug abuse.
 Other common problems include difficulty making decisions, low self-esteem, procrastination or the stress of leaving home while adjusting to college life.
 Counseling staff members are available to assist any student who has been affected through physical or sexual violence or who may be grieving the loss of a loved one.

 The following counseling services are available to all undergraduate and graduate students at no cost: